-WHY EDUCATION SHOULD BE LEERY OF THIS AUTHENTICATION CLAIM
+WHY INSTITUTIONS SHOULD BE LEERY OF THIS AUTHENTICATION CLAIM

 Proctoring “auto-authentication” works like this.
-A student logs in to a checkpoint and faces various hurdles to make it into the test:
+A student usually has to create a profile in advance.
+Then they log into a checkpoint and face various hurdles to make it into the test:

-- The student shows their ID to a webcam where a picture is taken by the software
+- The student shows their ID to a webcam where a picture is taken by the software.
+This could be anyone

 - He or she may then answer a challenge question or two, like their city of birth or mother’s maiden name